redcreeper14385/moundertweaks/README.md

 Bamboo performance is improved by making some changes to ambient occlusion.
 #### Bonemealable Cactus, Sugarcane and Nether Wart
 Cacti, Sugarcane and Nether wart can be bonemealed, with a configurable chance to grow per bonemeal.
+#### No More Night Vision Flashing
+You can now disable the flashing night vision effect!
+#### Harvestable Flower Pots
+Right-click a flower pot with a shovel to remove the flower from the pot without having to break the pot.
+#### Toggleable Redstone Lamps
+You can turn Redstone Lamps on and off by right-clicking with a redstone torch.
+Note that redstone will still affect the lamp as normal.
 #### Configuration
 Almost every feature of the mod can be disabled and customised to your will, with an easy to use JSON file!
 You can also access the config screen from Mod menu.
 ### Downloads